Michael J. Bransfield: Resignation

 When he turned 75 in September 2018, Bransfield submitted his resignation to the pope as required by canon law.
 His resignation was immediately accepted by Pope Francis, who named Archbishop William E. Lori of Baltimore as apostolic administrator of the diocese.
 At the time of Bransfield's resignation, he was described as an associate of McCarrick.

 Investigations and aftermath

 After Bransfield resigned, Pope Francis directed Archbishop Lori to conduct an investigation into allegations that Bransfield sexually harassed adults.
-The investigation was prompted by a August 2018 letter to Lori from by Monsignor Kevin Quirk, a canon lawyer and top aide to Bransfield.
+The investigation was prompted by an August 2018 letter to Lori from Monsignor Kevin Quirk, a canon lawyer and top aide to Bransfield.
 In the letter, Quirk alleged that Bransfield had engaged in drug and alcohol abuse, sexual harassment, and financial impropriety.

 In 2019, the five lay investigators overseen by Lori submitted a 60-page report on Bransfield to the Vatican.
 A copy of the Lori report was obtained by the Washington Post, which reported on the findings in June 2019, Lori released a letter to the priests and laity of the diocese about the investigation on the same day as the Post article.
-The Post published the full Lori report in December 2019.Brad McElhinny, Full report detailing Bransfield allegations is published by Washington Post, West Virginia MetroNews (December 24, 2019).
+The Post published the full Lori report in December 2019.